ThisisDeploy/plain-html-webpack-starter/README.md

-# Starter project for non-SPA pages using webpack
+# Starter project for non-SPA using webpack

-An extremely barebone starter project for when you just want to create a webpage the old way but still webpack, ES6 and autoprefixer for css issues.
+An extremely barebone starter project for when you just want to create a webpage the old way but still use webpack, ES6 and autoprefixer for common css issues.
 Includes support for Sass and translations, which can both be ignored by removing the few lines connected to it.

 ## Features